google/ads_placement_guardian/docs/run-apg-locally.md

 * `cpr_scheduler` - execute tasks based on the schedule
 * `cpr_db` - database to store created tasks

-Open [http://localhost:5000](http://localhost:5000) and start using Channel Placement Excluder.
+Open [http://localhost:5000](http://localhost:5000) and start using Ads Placement Guardian.

 ### Run as a standalone script